linguapress

 Who are the red-coated soldiers who stand guard outside Buckingham Palace ?

-Following the death of Queen Elizabeth in September 2022, Britain's red-coated guards have become a familiar sight on television and other media all over the world; but who are they?
+At the time of the death of Queen Elizabeth in 2022, Britain's red-coated guards became a familiar sight on television and other media all over the world; but who are they?
 Are they an army of clones, or actors?
 Or are they real soldiers?

 The death of Queen Elzabeth